powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 file and `SV model` for the SV file.

 **iidm.export.cgmes.export-transformers-with-highest-voltage-at-end1**
-Optional property defining whether the transformers should be exported with the highest voltage at end 1, even if it might not be the case in the IIDM model. `false` by default.
+Optional property defining whether the transformers should be exported with the highest voltage at end 1, even if it might not be the case in the IIDM model.
+This property is set to `false` by default.

 **iidm.export.cgmes.export-load-flow-status**
 Optional property that indicates whether the loadflow status (`converged` or `diverged`) should be written for the `TopologicalIslands` in the SV file.
-If `true`, the status will be computed by checking, for every bus, if the voltage and angle is valid, and if the bus is respecting Kirchhoff's first law.
-For the latter, we check that the sums of active power and reactive power at the bus are higher than a threshold defined by the properties `iidm.export.cgmes.max-p-mismatch-converged` and `iidm.export.cgmes.max-q-mismatch-converged`. `true` by default.
+If `true`, the status will be computed by checking, for every bus, if the voltage and angle are valid, and if the bus is respecting Kirchhoff's first law.
+For the latter, we check that the sums of active power and reactive power at the bus are higher than a threshold defined by the properties `iidm.export.cgmes.max-p-mismatch-converged` and `iidm.export.cgmes.max-q-mismatch-converged`.
+This property is set to `true` by default.

 **iidm.export.cgmes.max-p-mismatch-converged**
 Optional property that defines the threshold below which a bus is considered to be balanced for the load flow status of the `TopologicalIsland` in active power.
 If the sum of all the active power of the terminals connected to the bus is greater than this threshold, then the load flow is considered to be divergent.
 Its default value is `0.1`, and it should be used only if the `iidm.export.cgmes.export-load-flow-status` property is set to `true`.